-Transforming your space from a private living area to a guest friendly unit can take some doing.
+Transforming your space from a private living area to a guest-friendly unit can take some doing.
 There are a number of details to attend to; some are intuitive, others are not.
-Below is a step-by-step guide on how to prepare your apartment or house for all types of travelers.
+Here's a step-by-step guide on how to prepare your unit.
+Learn how to WOW your Airbnb guests.

 – Baby crib

 Airbnb bathroom essentials

 – Paper towels